 Our courses are designed to benefit K-12 teachers, as well as trainers in business, nonprofit, or governmental settings.
 Plus, you will be learning from faculty who are national leaders in technology and education.
-U.S. News & World Report in 2019 listed Ball State's online graduate programs in education the 38th among such programs in the nation.

 Students can select courses that allow them to complete the program entirely online.

 Topics covered include:

 - digital storytelling